rerobots/hardshare/doc/pages/intro.md

    force termination at any time.)

 The lifecycle of instances is illustrated below.
-In summary, every instance begins at `INIT`, can be used while `READY`.
+In summary, every instance begins at `INIT` and can be used when `READY`.
 If there is an error during initialization, the instance is marked as `INIT_FAIL`.
 While `READY`, the instance can be terminated (that is, permanently stopped), either automatically when it expires or manually by the user or owner.